 If you or a loved one are under investigation for a crime in California, you likely want to ask a lot of questions.
 One of these may be how long Los Angeles prosecutors have to file criminal charges against you.
 The answer to that question depends on several factors.
 Most criminal cases have a statute of limitations, which is the period of time a prosecutor has to file charges or to seek a felony indictment against you from a grand jury.
 The specific statute of limitations depends on the crime you allegedly committed.

-To learn more about criminal statutes of limitations and how long a prosecutor has to file charges, call a Los Angeles criminal lawyer from Spolin Law P.C. at 310-424-5816 to schedule a free consultation.
+To learn more about criminal statutes of limitations and how long a prosecutor has to file charges, call a Los Angeles criminal lawyer or staff member from Spolin Law P.C. at 310-424-5816 to schedule a free consultation.
 You can also contact us online to schedule a free consultation.

 California’s Criminal Statute of Limitations

 California’s law regarding statutes of limitations for criminal cases can be found in California Penal Code (PC), Part 2, Title 3, Chapter 2, §§799-805: Time of Commending Criminal Actions.